Join us for an adventure in flavor!

 Don’t they make you want to have your own seasoning blend in your pantry?
 Homemade seasoning blends are so great and easy, you can even make them in bulk, put them in some mason jars or cute spice bottles and gift them to your friends and family on holidays or special occasions.
 (Great economic personalized gift idea… wink, wink)

-Let us know if you whip up this easy homemade Creole seasoning in your very own kitchen and try some of our NoLa delicacies.
+Let me know if you whip up my version of homemade Creole seasoning in your very own kitchen and try some of our NoLa delicacies.
 Many more flavors are just round the corner.
 Don’t shy away from them just because you are not familiar with them.
 Try them and who knows… they might become your favorites.

 Overhead shot of the mason jar full of this amazing spice blend.